Identify. Explore. Demonstrate.

 Global Environmental Challenges in the Anthropocene

-Our global projects are being conducted at six research observatories, the HfE Africa Observatory, HfE Asia-Pacific Observatory, HfE Australia-Pacific Observatory, the HfE East Aisa Observatory, the HfE European Observatory, and the HfE North American Observatory.Visit Observatories
+Our global projects are being conducted at eight research observatories, the HfE Africa Observatory, HfE Asia-Pacific Observatory, HfE Australia-Pacific Observatory, the Circumpolar Observatory, the HfE East Aisa Observatory, the HfE European Observatory, the HfE North American Observatory, and the HfE South American ObservatoryVisit Observatories

 The.
 Role. of.
 Humans.definition